confluence gantt chart

 Can You Create a Gantt Chart in Confluence?

-What Are the Limitations of Confluence for Gantt Charts?
+What Are the Limitations of Confluence’s Roadmap Planner Macro?

 Confluence is an excellent tool for making and maintaining a wiki, but it has a few limitations, especially if you want to add Gantt charts to your Confluence spaces.

-There is a very basic Roadmap Planner tool in Confluence, but you’ll have to enter the data on your own, which isn’t practical if you’ve already got a sizable amount of data to share (or expect your data to grow in complexity in the future).
+There is a very basic Roadmap Planner Macro in Confluence (see example below), but you’ll have to enter the data on your own, which isn’t practical if you’ve already got a sizable amount of data to share (or expect your data to grow in complexity in the future).

-As we mentioned, there’s no built-in Gantt chart tool in Confluence, so if you want to add a genuine Gantt chart, you’ll need to use the Jira Gantt chart solution, the Timeline, or use an outside tool, like Visor
+As we mentioned, there’s not a robust built-in Gantt chart tool in Confluence, so if you want to add a genuine Gantt chart, you’ll need to use the Jira Timeline Macro (which is Jira’s free roadmap option), or use an outside tool, like Visor

-How to Create a Gantt Chart in Confluence
+How to Embed a Gantt Chart in Confluence

 And it doesn’t take long to add your Visor Gantt chart to a space in Confluence, either.
 Here’s how to do it: